 It is often referred to as the "satiety hormone" or the "starvation hormone."

-Leptin's primary target is in the brain, particularly an area called the hypothalamus.
+Leptin's primary target is in the brain — particularly an area called the hypothalamus.

-These days, leptin is very effective at keeping us from starving.
+Today, leptin is very effective at keeping us from starving.
 But something is broken in the mechanism that is supposed to prevent us from overeating.

 People who are obese have a lot of body fat in their fat cells.